 Astra-Zeneca (AZ) Vaccine and risk of blood clot

 The latest information from the MHRA (Medicines Health Regulatory Authority) and JCVI (Joint Committee on Vaccines and Immunisations) advises patients under the age of 30 to have an alternative vaccine to the AZ vaccine.
 For patients older than 30 the advice is that the benefit of the vaccine out-weighs the potential risk of the vaccine.
 Anybody who has already had their 1st dose of the AZ vaccine and did not suffer a blood clot should have their second dose when invited.
-As of 31st March there have been no reports of blood clots following a second dose of the AZ vaccine.
 Currently patients who have had a 1st dose of the AZ vaccine cannot request an alternative vaccine for their 2nd dose.

 There is increasing evidence there may be a link between the AZ vaccine and a very rare but serious side effect of blood clots.

 The risk of developing a blood clot from the AZ vaccine is currently estimated to be: 0.0004% (4 in 1 million)